 It is interesting to note that in 1762, 37 years after its creation, most of the officers of the regiment still came from Wallonia, the French speaking part of the Austrian Netherlands: all four staff officers were Walloons; from the eight officers of the administration (auditor, quartermaster, surgeon...), four were Walloons and from the 63 officers of the "Prima plana", 59 were Walloons and a few from Flanders.

-In October, the regiment was allocated to the army operating near Wesel on the Lower Rhine.
+In October, the regiment was allocated to the Austrian army assembling near Wesel on the Lower Rhine.
 On November 24, an armistice was concluded for Silesia and Saxony.
 In December, the regiment set off for the Austrian Netherlands.

-In 1763, the staff and the grenadiers garrisoned Bruxelles while the various squadrons garrisoned Oudenarde, Luxembourg and Ghent.
+In February 1763, the regiment was instructed to return to the Austrian Netherlands.
+There, the staff and the grenadiers garrisoned Bruxelles while the various squadrons garrisoned Oudenarde, Luxembourg and Ghent.